COSS-India/VoiceGive/documentation/project_setup.md

 ## Prerequisites

-Before setting up the Ai4Voice project, ensure you have the following software and tools installed:
+Before setting up the Bhashadaan project, ensure you have the following software and tools installed:

 ### Required Software
 - **Flutter SDK** (3.6.0 or higher)